 Support when dealing with antisocial behaviour

 To support Croydon landlords having to deal with antisocial behaviour (ASB) we have produced an ASB guide for landlords and dealing with ASB flowchart, both are available to download below.

 Houses in multiple occupation (HMO)

-Anyone who owns or manages an HMO which is occupied by five or more persons and is three or more storeys in height needs a mandatory licence.
+Anyone who owns or manages an HMO which is occupied by 5 or more persons needs a mandatory licence.

-Anyone who owns or manages an HMO which is occupied by three or more persons and does not meet the mandatory licensing criteria will need to meet certain HMO safety standards and where a scheme is in operation, a Croydon private rented property licence.
+Anyone who owns or manages an HMO which is occupied by 3 or more persons and does not meet the mandatory licensing criteria will need to meet certain HMO safety standards and where a scheme is in operation, a Croydon private rented property licence.
 Anyone wanting to set up an HMO will need to apply for planning permission.

 For guidance on HMO space standards and Housing Health and Safety Rating System (HHSRS) please see the HMO standards document available to download below.

 Visit our HMO web pages for more information.

 The London Landlord Accreditation Scheme (LLAS) provides training and on-going professional development for landlords.